tblobaum/thenewworldpost.com/_posts/2022-01-22-jeremy-grantham-warns-super-bubble-will-soon-pop-tanking-stocks-50-percent.markdown

 date:   2022-01-21 04:20:00 -0600
 categories: Politics
 tags: Grantham DOW Doomsday
-featured-image: sabbath-year.png
+featured-image: bear.png
-featured-image-alt: Doge Coin
+featured-image-alt:
+dropcap: no
+featured: yes
 ---
 Markets are in the midst of a “super bubble” that could burst any time — and when it does, stocks will tumble by 50 percent, warns one of Wall Street’s most famed investors, who accurately called other recent financial collapses.